 My Place - Series 2

-Waruwi is an Aboriginal girl looking after her Nana while the rest of her extended family is away from camp.
-It’s just for a day but what a day it turns out to be.
-First there’s a huge four legged monster that even spooks Waruwi’s dingo, Lapa.
-Then there’s a boy – a young soldier - banging loudly on a mysterious round thing (a drum, it turns out).
+Waruwi is an Aboriginal girl looking after her Nana, while the rest of her extended family is away from camp.
+It’s just for a day, but what a day it turns out to be!
+First, there’s a huge, four-legged monster that even spooks Waruwi’s dingo, Lapa.
+Then, there’s a boy – a young soldier - banging loudly on a mysterious round thing (a drum, it turns out).
 And another soldier who makes agonised cries come out of a box with a handle (a hurdy-gurdy).
-And still more soldiers – ones Waruwi’s Nana calls the walking grubs.
-They’re looking for the four legged monster and their search is bringing them closer and closer to Waruwi’s camp and her annoying, adorable Nana.
-Outnumbered, Waruwi will have to use all her wits to lead the soldiers away from her place.
+And still more soldiers – ones that Waruwi’s Nana calls 'the walking grubs'.
+They’re looking for the four-legged monster, and their search is bringing them closer and closer to Waruwi’s camp and her annoying, adorable Nana.
+Outnumbered, Waruwi will have to use all of her wits to lead the soldiers away from her place.

 Before Time: Bunda

 Bunda has a problem.
 His older brother, Garadi, acts like Bunda doesn’t exist.
 Bunda does everything to try and get his older brother’s attention: he steals Garadi’s honey; he tries to copy Garadi’s athletic feats; he throws his brother’s spear in the river.
 And for his trouble, all Bunda gets is his brother’s anger and contempt.
 Their father decides to take them deeper into the bush to try and teach them a lesson, but the boys are so intent on fuelling their feud that they miss the point of the challenges their father sets them.
 Will they ever learn how to stop teasing each other and become friends as well as brothers?